avboy1337/microsoft-diagcab-rce-poc/README.md

 ## How it works?

-The Proof-of-Concept set up a webdav server hosting a malicious `.diagcab` file that will perform a path transversal to write a malicious executable in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup`.
+The Proof-of-Concept sets up a webdav server hosting a malicious `.diagcab` file that will perform a path transversal to write a malicious executable in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup`.
 Writing an executable in this folder will execute it each time the user start the windows machine, this is called ***Boot Logon Autostart Execution***.

 So, basically what we need is:
 * webDAV server